caarlos0/gophercon-2025/slides.md

 - The Terminal application you use, whichever it might be, is a terminal emulator

 ^ 1984
 around that time, VT100 was the most popular video term, and a little bit after, we got XTerm - a terminal emulator, because you guessed it: it emulated a VT - specifically, VT102 later on it incorporated more features from more recents VTs, until VTs became a thing of the past for most of us whatever it is you call a terminal today, is actually a terminal emulator - its fine to call it a terminal though, we all do

 ---

 ![autoplay mute loop](bg.mp4)

-## ANSI & ECMA-48
+## ANSI and ECMA-48

 - ANSI was the first standard
 - Colors, Cursor movement, etc